vanHeemstraSystems/spacy/300/200/README.md

 earlier this week DATE
 ```

-SpeCy has correctly identified the words in the text:
+SpaCy has correctly identified the words in the text:

 ```
 "When Sebastian Thrun started working on self-driving cars at "